maurizuki/O2/README.md

 - __AddressBook.o2__ shows how to use the *rules* of type *E-mail address*, *Highlight*, *Internet link*, *Recurrence* to organize contact informations and recurrences of your relatives, friends, co-workers.
 The example also shows how to use the *relations* to connect husbands with wives, brothers with sisters, companies with employees.
 - __PasswordWallet.o2__ shows how to use the *rule* of type *Password* to create a safe place to store the credentials of your accounts.
 The password to open the file is *password*.

+### System requirements

+To work properly, O2 needs Microsoft Edge WebView2 Runtime.
+If it is not already installed, download it from the official [webpage](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) (the evergreen version is recommended).

 ### Install with Windows Package Manager

 To install O2 with the Windows Package Manager - a.k.a. *winget* - use the following command: